 Resource Efficiency

-In the typical manner of a rentier state, the state bureaucracy in Bahrain is inefficient and bloated, with the regime using extensive public employment as a tool to co-opt large parts of society by distributing a share of the country’s wealth to its citizens.
+In a typical rentier state manner, Bahrain’s state bureaucracy is inefficient and bloated, with the regime using extensive public employment as a tool to co-opt large parts of society by distributing a share of the country’s wealth to its citizens.
 Wages in the public sector remain relatively high compared to the private sector.
-However, the government is increasingly forced to limit public expenses due to the structural decline of oil revenues, the rising budget deficit, and pressure from external actors such as Bahrain’s GCC allies to restrict spending.
-In 2022, Bahrain’s budget deficit narrowed to 3.6% of GDP after reaching 9.6% in 2021, partly due to the recovery of oil prices and increases in state income, particularly from the VAT tax increase to 10%, according to Fitch.
-However, the rating agency forecasts yet another rise in the budget deficit for 2023 and 2024.
+However, the government is increasingly forced to limit public expenses due to the structural decline of oil revenues, the rising budget deficit and pressure from external actors such as Bahrain’s GCC allies to limit spending.
+Bahrain, however, successfully recovered from the COVID-19 crisis and gained leeway in fiscal and monetary matters.
+The current account balance remained robust after an exceptional surplus in 2023, while public debt increased to 123% of GDP, up from 111% in 2022.
+Total reserves stood at $4.8 billion in 2023, up from $4.5 billion in 2022 – a figure that indicates current budgetary stability.

-In 2022, the government issued a directive to stop paying overtime wages in all ministries and instead substitute overtime work with days off.
-Meanwhile, the early retirement program is to date the most significant project regarding limiting the public wage bill, though its implementation triggered resistance by parliament and trade unions when it was first announced.
-As of 2019, over 8,000 state employees had applied for the program, which aims to decrease the number of public employees to 40,000 and reduce the number of foreign workers in the public sector.
-In the review period, the government further amended the early retirement law, allowing more flexibility for public servants intending to apply for the scheme.
-This further illustrates the government’s will to implement the law and decrease the wage bill, although Bahrain’s budget spending remains only partially in line with the state’s need to increase efficiency, as the wage bill is expected to drop gradually over the next few years.
+Regarding concrete measures to address the inflated public service, the government issued a directive in 2021 to stop paying overtime wages in all ministries and instead substitute overtime work with days off.
+To date, the early retirement program is the most significant project aimed at limiting the public wage bill, though its implementation has faced resistance from parliament and trade unions.
+As of 2019, more than 8,000 state employees had applied for the program, which aims to reduce the number of public sector employees to 40,000 and the number of foreign workers in the public sector.
+While this further illustrates the government’s determination to implement the law and decrease the wage bill, Bahrain’s budget spending remains only partially aligned with the state’s declared goal, as the wage bill is expected to drop only gradually over the coming years.

 Efficient use of assets

-The coordination of policies and objectives within the ruling class effectively materializes behind closed doors, as regime hard-liners and reformers barely clash in public.
-Policies related to the state’s expenses for economic projects or the welfare program are largely dependent on the kingdom’s oil revenues and are more likely to be implemented without tensions when global oil prices are high.
-As oil revenues have substantially declined since 2015, conflicts about the state’s spending priorities have been increasing ever since, though they have not and most likely will not lead to any substantial additional division within the ruling class.
-The death of Bahrain’s former prime minister (a staunch regime hard-liner) in November 2020 appears to have facilitated an improvement of policy coordination within the regime.
-It remains unclear how the 2022 elections for the lower house of parliament will affect agenda-setting and policy coordination.
-However, a major cabinet reshuffle prior to the elections saw 17 out of 22 ministers changed and only three members of the royal family appointed (the fewest number ever).
-This largest cabinet reshuffle in Bahrain’s history is said to illustrate the crown prince’s increasing political power, possibly paving the way for smoother policy coordination between the executive branches of government as now the reformers effectively hold all major offices.
+The coordination of policies and objectives within the ruling class effectively occurs behind closed doors, as regime hard-liners and reformers rarely clash in public.
+Policies related to state expenses for economic projects or the welfare program are largely dependent on the kingdom’s oil revenues and are more likely to be implemented without tension when oil prices are high.
+As oil revenues have substantially declined since 2015, conflicts over state spending priorities have increased, though they have not, and most likely will not, lead to any substantial additional division within the ruling class.
+The death of Bahrain’s former prime minister (a staunch regime hard-liner) in 2020 enabled an improvement in policy coordination within the regime, as the regime’s reformist wing has since gained the upper hand.
+The 2022 cabinet reshuffle saw 17 out of 22 ministers changed and only three members of the royal family appointed – the fewest ever.
+This is the largest cabinet reshuffle in Bahrain’s history, and illustrates the crown prince’s increasing political power and paves the way for smoother policy coordination within the regime, as reformers now effectively hold all major offices.

 Policy coordination

-The investigation and prosecution of matters such as embezzlement or money laundering is not adequately executed in Bahrain.
-Embezzlement in the public sector remains widespread, but the ruling elite, including the royal family, enjoys de facto impunity.
+The investigation and prosecution of matters such as embezzlement or money-laundering are not adequately executed in Bahrain.
+Embezzlement in the public sector remains widespread, but elites, including the royal family, enjoy de facto impunity.
 Although the law provides significant criminal penalties for corruption, law enforcement is weak and high-ranking officials are rarely convicted.
 Financial disclosure by officials is not required.
 Moreover, the budgets of several governmental entities (e.g., the army) are nontransparent, and procedures for the privatization of public land are opaque.
-The National Audit Office (responsible for monitoring and combating governmental corruption), established in 2002, has repeatedly revealed fiscal violations among state entities but lacks the power to adequately investigate corruption and only tackles issues of secondary impact.
+The National Audit Office – responsible for monitoring and combating governmental corruption – established in 2002, has repeatedly revealed fiscal violations among state entities but lacks the power to investigate corruption and only tackles issues of secondary impact.
+Occasionally, low-ranking officials are arrested and prosecuted for receiving bribes; however, only a few such cases occurred during the review period.

-In 2020, the king signed into law an amendment to the 2001 decree that regulates the prohibition and combat of money laundering, terrorist financing, and crimes related to financial disclosure.
-The amendment establishes a prosecution unit, known as the Financial Crimes and Money Laundering Prosecution Office, which is responsible for addressing various financial crimes, such as embezzlement, bribery, appropriation and squandering of public funds, money laundering, and office abuse.
-Furthermore, in 2020, the king established the Financial Disclosure Examination Authority, which is tasked with receiving and examining complaints.
-However, it should be noted that this body has only limited authority.
+In 2020, the king signed into law an amendment to the 2001 decree that regulates the prohibition and combat of money-laundering, terrorist financing and crimes related to financial disclosure.
+The amendment establishes a prosecution unit, known as the Financial Crimes and Money-Laundering Prosecution Office, tasked with addressing financial crimes such as embezzlement, bribery, appropriation and squandering of public funds, and money-laundering.
+Additionally, the king established the Financial Disclosure Examination Authority in 2020, which receives and examines complaints.
+However, the body has only limited authority.

 Anti-corruption policy